Who Is Donald Trump?

 Historic Summit with Kim Jong-un

-Following the 2018 Winter Olympics in PyeongChang, South Korea, at which North Korea made a show of unity with the host country, its officials also relayed interest in opening up communications with Washington.
+Following the 2018 Winter Olympics in PyeongChang, South Korea, during which North Korea made a show of unity with the host country, its officials also relayed interest in opening up communications with Washington.
 President Trump leaped at the opportunity, announcing that he was willing to sit down with Kim.

 On June 12, 2018, Trump and Kim met at the secluded Capella resort in Singapore, marking the first such encounter between a sitting U.S. president and North Korean leader.
 The two held private talks with their interpreters, before expanding the meeting to include such top staffers as Pompeo (now U.S. secretary of state), National Security Adviser John Bolton and White House Chief of Staff John Kelly.